turingschool/curriculum-site/module1/requirements/promotion_requirements.md

 ### Assessments
 * Final Independent Challenge (aka "Final IC", Week 6) In order to be promoted to Module 2:
-  * You must earn a _Meets Expectations_ on the Week 6 Final IC to be promoted to Module 2.
+  * You must complete iteration 3 on the Week 6 Final IC to be promoted to Module 2.
 Students who do not will be offered a re-take.

 ### Independent Challenges
 * Independent Challenges (ICs)